Moral Flaws in Equality Law

 Summary of EU Equality Law

-Equality between women and men is one of the fundamental principles of EU law.
-The EU's objectives on gender equality are to ensure equal opportunities and equal treatment for men and women and to combat any form of discrimination on the grounds of gender.
-EU equality (anti-discrimination) legislation has been imposed upon member states through a series of 'Directives' (a Directive is a legislative act of the EU which requires member states to achieve a particular result without dictating the means of achieving that result).
+Equality between women and men is one of the fundamental principles of EU law, link.
+The EU’s objectives on gender equality are to ensure equal opportunities and equal treatment for men and women and to combat any form of discrimination on the grounds of gender.
+EU equality or anti-discrimination) legislation has been imposed upon member states through a series of ‘Directives’ (a Directive is a legislative act of the EU which requires member states to achieve a particular result without dictating the means of achieving that result).
 Much of this legislation is to be welcomed, as in the following Directives on gender equality: